Company Provides Safety Tips to Help Keep Customers Safe during Winter Storm

 - If evacuating during a storm, do not attempt to turn off power at the breaker box or disconnect gas service to your home.
 SDG&E’s equipment has safeguards in place to address the risk of water damage to electrical and gas equipment.

 - Secure any loose outdoor items like umbrellas, patio furniture and garbage bins to prevent them from flying away and damaging power lines.

 - Drive safely.
-During storm conditions, the number of cars hitting transformers or power poles increases, so be sure to slow down and allow more time for braking.
+During storm conditions, the number of cars hitting transformers or power poles increases, so customers should slow down and allow more time for braking.

 - Have a plan and kit with essential supplies.
 Keep a battery-operated radio and flashlights handy in case the power goes out.
 Check the batteries now to make sure the equipment works, and do not rely on candles for lighting during a power outage.

-- For additional tips, customers can view SDG&E’s storm safety video below:
+- For additional tips, customers can view SDG&E’s storm safety video here.